 The Application Process:

-Intern Applicants should submit a cover letter and resume by email or mail.
-The Professional Exchanges Program applicants need to submit a writing sample of up to one page.
+Intern Applicants should submit a cover letter, one-page writing sample, and resume by email or mail.
 There is no requirement for the topic.
 The cover letter should clearly state the position(s) the applicant is applying for, the semester of interest, approximate date on which he/she would be available to begin work, if selected and why would this he/she be a good fit for the position desired.
 WTCI will invite 3-5 applicants for each position for an interview.
 After the interviews, WTCI will notify all interns regardless of the outcome.

 Note – You will not be interviewed unless you clearly specify your preference of up to three positions.

 Internships at WTCI are quite competitive.
 The top three to five applicants will be invited for an interview by each manager in charge of the different departments.
 Each manager might interview at different times, so there is no set interview week.
 After the interviews WTCI will notify selected interns.

 Applicants are encouraged to apply as early as possible in advance of deadline.
 WTCI offers internship for the following sessions: